buster-bronco/emotive-hud/README.md

 - **Actor Limit (World)**: Maximum number of actors that can be added to the HUD (default: 15)
 - **Grid Columns (Local)**: Number of columns in the portrait grid (default: 3)
 - **HUD Layout (Local)**: Choose between `Embedded in Chat` or `Floating Window`
+- **Portrait Height Ratio (World)**: Controls the height-to-width ratio of actor portraits.
+A ratio of 1 creates square portraits, while 2 makes portraits twice as tall as they are wide.

 ## Permissions